 Section 77A applies to an application under section 77(4) that was made, but not determined by the licensing authority, before the day on which the Liquor Control Amendment Act 2018 section 45 comes into operation.

-[Clause 4 inserted by No. 9 of 2018 s.
+[Clause 4 inserted: No. 9 of 2018 s.
 70.]

 Schedule 2 — Unincorporated clubs